sammyamajumdar/weather-insight-assistant-backend/README.md

-# Weather Insights Assistant
+# Weather Insight Assistant
 This is the weather insights assistant application.
 This application uses a Large Language Model (GPT 4) to answer queries based on weather data sourced from meteostat.com.
 URL: https://black-ground-088a26003.6.azurestaticapps.net/

 # Features